ShaharGotshtat/mini-hacker-news/README.md

 ```

 ### Test:
-After running ```docker-compose up```, while the application is running, run the integration-test.py from your IDE.
+After running ```docker-compose up```, while the application is running, run integration-test/integration-test.py from your IDE or terminal.